 Mr. Suter has been featured numerous times on the nationally syndicated American Public Media show Pipedreams.
 His recordings, including 5 solo compact discs, can be found on the JAV Recordings, Gothic, and Pro Organo labels.

 Mr. Suter is a commercial pilot and flight instructor.
-Based at Washington National Airport, he is a captain on the Canadair Regional Jet flying for American Eagle.
+Based at Baltimore-Washington International Airport, he is a pilot for Southwest Airlines.
 He lives in Gaithersburg, Maryland with his wife and son.